Sinthaweechai Hathairattanakool: Club career

-Born in Sakon Nakhon Province, Sinthaweechai spent his youth career with Assumption Sriracha School between 1999 and 2002.
-The young goalkeeper signed his first professional contract with a Thai Premier League club TTM Phichit (now TTM Chiangmai) in 2002, he spent 2 seasons with the club and won a league title in 2004-2005 season.
+Born in Sakon Nakhon Province, Sinthaweechai spent his youth career at Assumption Sriracha School between 1999 and 2002.
+The young goalkeeper signed his first professional contract with a Thai Premier League club TTM Phichit (now TTM Chiangmai) in 2002, he spent 2 seasons with the club and won a league title in 2004–2005 season.

 The former Thailand U23 international joined Osotsapa in 2005 before moving abroad to an Indonesian club, Persib Bandung in 2006.

-In 2007, Sinthaweechai returned to Thailand, joined his local club Chonburi and won the league title with The Sharks.
+In 2007, Sinthaweechai returned to Thailand, joined his local club Chonburi, and won the league title with The Sharks.
 Sinthaweechai also won Kor Royal Cup with the club in the next season, but failed to protect their league title from PEA.
-He also participated in the AFC Champions League with Chonburi in 2008 but the club were knocked out in the group stage.
+He also participated in the AFC Champions League with Chonburi in 2008 but the club was knocked out in the group stage.

-The Thai goalkeeper rejoined Persib Bandung on a season loan in 2009.
+Sinthaweechai rejoined Persib Bandung on a season loan in 2009.

 After the loan spell with the Indonesian, Sinthaweechai returned to Chonburi and has been playing for the club regularly.

 In December 2015 it was announced that Sinthaweechai would be joining Suphanburi for the 2016 season.
-The deal, which costs 15 million Thai bahts broke the record as the most expensive domestic transfer in Thai football history.
+The deal, which costs 15 million Thai baht broke the record as the most expensive domestic transfer in Thai football history.

+After the 2023–24 Thai League 1, Sinthaweechai retired from professional football and took on the role of club manager at Chonburi.